 Upon completion of the specialist studies and impact assessment the results of the studies were documented in a DEIR and made available for stakeholder review.
-Comments received from stakeholders and the proponent on the DEIR were then used to compile the Revised DEIR (This Report).
-This report was made available to all stakeholders for a period of 29 days for review and comment.
-Considerable changes to the proposed project, largely concerning technical aspects (e.g. Feasibility of Site Alternatives previously included in Revised DEIR), have resulted in additional amendments to the Revised DEIR.
-A detailed account of the proposed project acticities is provided in Part 6 of this document.
-To ensure that the reader is provided with an holistic view of the proposed project, both activities which require Environmental Auhtorisation (EA) and those which may proceed without EA are described in Part 6 of the Revised Amended DEIR.
-A clear distinction is drawn between the project activities which fall within the ambit of the NEM:WA and the NEMA (requiring EA to proceed) and the project activities which activities which fall within the following:
+Considerable changes to the proposed project, largely concerning technical aspects, resulted in the need to compile a Revised DEIR.
+Due to these changes, the Revised DEIR was made available again for public review.
+A detailed account of the proposed project acticities was provided in Part 7 of the RDEIR.
+To ensure that the reader was provided with an holistic view of the proposed project, both activities which require Environmental Authorisation (EA) and those which may proceed without EA were described in Part 7 of the REIR.
+A clear distinction was drawn between the project activities which fall within the ambit of the NEM:WA and the NEMA (requiring EA to proceed) and the project activities which do not require EA.